NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 ### Identifier

-An \<identifier\> is either the identifier of a previously declared local variable, the identifier of an entity declared in the outer declaration scope (such as a parameter or constant), a `.`-separated chain of identifiers forming a [location](central_concepts.html#components-and-locations), or a special value.
+An \<identifier\> is either the identifier of a local variable, the identifier of an entity declared in the outer declaration scope (such as a parameter or constant), a `.`-separated chain of identifiers forming a [location](central_concepts.html#components-and-locations), or a special value.

-If you are in an expression with a context location, you can some times use shorthands for the location of a refereced state variable.
+If you are in an expression with a *context location*, you can some times use shorthands for the location of a refereced state variable.
 For instance, if the context location is `river.water.oc`, and you try to access `temp`, if `temp` does not refer to a single value, Mobius2 will first look for `river.water.oc.temp`, then `river.water.temp` if the prior does not exist, and finally `river.temp`.

 These have the units and types they are declared with.
 If a value is indexed over index sets, it will primarily be accessed using the same indexes as the current expression are evaluated with.
 (This causes expressions to propagate index set dependencies to one another and to put some restrictions on what can be accessed.
 This will be separately documented).